bitnami/charts/bitnami/airflow/README.md

 #### KubernetesExecutor

 The kubernetes executor is introduced in Apache Airflow 1.10.0.
-The Kubernetes executor will create a new pod for every task instance using the `pod_template.yaml` that you can find [templates/config/configmap.yaml](), otherwise you can override this template using `worker.podTemplate`.
+The Kubernetes executor will create a new pod for every task instance using the `pod_template.yaml` that you can find [templates/config/configmap.yaml](https://github.com/bitnami/charts/blob/master/bitnami/airflow/templates/config/configmap.yaml), otherwise you can override this template using `worker.podTemplate`.
 To enable `KubernetesExecutor` set the following parameters.

+> NOTE: Redis is not needed to be deployed when using KubernetesExecutor so you must disable it using `redis.enabled=false`.

 ```console
 executor=KubernetesExecutor